jorgenriseth/mri2fem-multicompartment/README.md

 ## Running simulations
 We will be using [Snakemake](https://snakemake.readthedocs.io/) to execute our programs.
 Snakemake is a workflow management system for defining and execute workflows defined by a set of input and output rules.
-It is governed by the human-friendly formatted `Snakefil`, and defines workflows or "rules" based on input- and output-files, and a shell-command or python code needed to produce the output-files from the input files.
+It is governed by the human-friendly formatted `Snakefile`, and defines workflows or "rules" based on input- and output-files, and a shell-command or python code needed to produce the output-files from the input files.
-This makes it easier to separate different parts of the workflow, as well as executing several workflows in parallel.
+This makes it easier to separate different parts of the workflow, as well as executing several workflows in parallel
 ```bash
 snakemake baseline_models --cores 4
 ```
 This will look into the `Snakefile`, find the rule 'baseline_models' and execute all rules needed to produce the listed input files.
-The `--cores n` argument is a required argument telling snakemake how many cores it has at its disposal.
+The `--cores N` argument is a required argument telling snakemake how many cores it has at its disposal.
 These cores can either be used to execute several rules in parallell, or to speed up rules that benefits from multiple cores (e.g. mpirun -n [n] for `fenics`-workflows).